n-trang/n-trang/README.md

 - [retron]() - A retro, clean, lightwiehgt Jekyll theme.
 And Ron is my favorite HP character!

 **` 🤷‍♀️ learning`**
+- [IBM Information Technology (IT) and Cloud Fundamentals]() - Cloud and on-premise system fundamentals.
+- [Microsoft Azure Fundamentals AZ-900 Exam Prep Specialization]() - Launch your career in cloud computing.
+Prepare for the Microsoft AZ-900 certification exam.

 ---